 - Good contextualization of the Gospel will often include the use of redemptive

-- Ten times more sender than goers are needed to support world missionary work.
+- Ten times more senders than goers are needed to support world missionary work.
 What do missionaries do?
 How do they go about fulfilling Christ's Great Commission?
 What are the key themes shaping world missions efforts today?
-What ideas are being talking about by people involved in global missionary strategy and practice?
+What ideas are being talked about by people involved in global missionary strategy and practice?